accept-project/accept-post-edit/README.md

 accept-post-edit
 ================

-####Citing

-If you use the ACCEPT Post-Editing environment in your research work, please cite:

-Roturier, J., Mitchell, L., Silva, D. (2013).
-The ACCEPT post-editing environment: A flexible and customisable online tool to perform and analyse machine translation post-editing.
-In Proceedings of MT Summit XIV Workshop on Post-editing Technology and Practice, pp. 119-128, Nice, France, September. ([Bib file](https://raw.githubusercontent.com/accept-project/accept-post-edit/master/cite.bib))

 ####Overview

 The data Edition API allows to edit Web content on the fly, what happens with the change can later be retrieved.